-[Course Description] The aim of this course is to teach techniques for the analysis of gene mutations related to glioma.
+Course Description The aim of this course is to teach techniques for the analysis of gene mutations related to glioma.
 Specifically, the preparation of DNA and mRNA from cell lines and tissue specimens will be taught.
-In addition, students will learn how to (1) analyze gene sequences based on functional assay of the p53 gene, (2) analyze gene deletions based on multiplex PCR for the p16 gene, (3) analyze gene amplification based on Southern blotting of EGFR.
+In addition, students will learn how to (1) analyze gene sequences based on PCR assay of the p53 and IDH1, (2) analyze gene methylation based on methylation specific PCR for the MGMT, (3) analyze gene amplification of EGFR and chromosome 1p/19 deletion based on FISH assay.
 Experimental techniques taught in this course include Western blotting, immunohistochemistry, and in situ hybridization.